quantify-os/quantify-core/docs/installation.md

    > ```
    > ``````

-2. (Windows only) Install [Git BASH](https://gitforwindows.org/) to have a unix-like bash terminal (default options during installation should work well on most setups).
+2. (Windows only) Install [Git BASH](https://gitforwindows.org/) to have a Unix-like bash terminal (default options during installation should work well on most setups).

    > ```{tip}
    > Users can right click any folder in windows and open Git BASH in that location.